Jessica Pinsky, Executive Director

-Laura Yurko, Praxis Fellow
+Laura Yurko, Intern

 Laura Yurko is a Cleveland-based fine artist who primarily works with textiles and painting.
 She earned a Bachelor of Fine Arts at the Cleveland Institute of Art in 2017 and has since become the new fellow at Praxis Fiber Workshop.
 Yurko’s work has been exhibited in the Cleveland area since 2015, with the most recent solo exhibition being her BFA show, “Allusive Eudamonia.”
 In her previous solo show, “Ensnare, Drift” Yurko crafted a series of suits for a collaborative performance at Praxis Fiber Workshop in 2016.
 Yurko continues her artistic practice by producing work in reaction to the wide variety of techniques freshly acquired while at Praxis.
-She will exhibit her work at Praxis in Summer 2018.

 Rebecca Cross, Instructor